|

 Long used as a passage for Native Americans traveling between the east Coast and the

-Railroad, and farming.
+Allegheny Railroad, and farming.
 Many stayed to live and work in the neighborhoods.

-many ethnic groups which built the communities we live in today.
+the many ethnic groups which built the communities we live in today.

 It is our belief that engaging and stimulating entertainment, education and/or